 Used daily by most Japanese home cooks and master chefs alike, this unassuming broth adds umami, the taste best described as “deliciousness”, to many aspects of Japanese cuisine.

-This Dashi: "Umami" Care Package includes traditional Japanese ingredients to make your own dashi at home, as well as a in-depth guide to dashi, its relationship to umami and "deliciousness", recipes, exercises, storage tips and more, with contributions from a local Japanese cooking expert.
-This will help you to experiment with your own taste preferences as you learn to reset your palette and trust your natural instincts when cooking.
+This Dashi: "Umami" Care Package includes traditional Japanese ingredients to make your own dashi at home, as well as a in-depth English guideto dashi, its relationship to umami and "deliciousness", recipes, storage tips and more.
+We hope this Care Package will help you to experiment with your own taste preferences as you learn to reset your palette and trust your natural instincts when cooking.

 90% of Japan’skonbu (thick edible kelp) is harvested in the mineral rich waters of Hokkaido.Tough and difficult to digest on its own, konbu must be cooked for a long time, which draws out its high level of umami.